The Annual Update (August to November)

 Check if your name is on the Electoral Register

 You should re-register to vote every time you move house.
-You are now able to change your registration details every time you move, and not just once a year.
-People can now register to vote online.
-If you wish to re-register please visit the GOV.UK website.
+If you need to re-register please visit the GOV.UK website.

 If you don't have access to the internet or would rather fill in a paper form, please contact us with your name and address and we will send it to you.
 If you have filled in and returned an annual canvass registration form since you moved to your new home, you do not need to register again.